 In 1969, 33 Lecky Road, the last house in the row and recently abandoned by a family of three generations of McKanes, had a gable wall overlooking a piece of vacant ground known then as Kitty Kane’s Corner (after the mother McKane from the previous generation).
 (Possibly also known as Fox’s Corner – Irish Central | Derry City | Derry Journal).

-Here is an aerial image, (taken from the Bloody Sunday Inquiry, as presented here), of the Bogside in 1972.
-The view is looking northeast; the river Foyle is visible at the top, the walls of the old city run from top to bottom just to the right of centre, and the steep grassy slope that sweeps down to Free Derry Corner is in the bottom centre.
-The houses of Lecky Road are still in place, with Free Derry Corner at the top end.
-St Columb’s Wells is the street at the bottom-centre of the image.
+Here is an aerial image of the Bogside (taken from the Bloody Sunday Inquiry, as presented here).
+The view is looking northeast; the river Foyle is visible at the top, the walls of the old city run from top to bottom just to the right of centre, and the steep grassy slope that sweeps down to the Bogside is in the bottom centre.

 So we went and found a can of yellow paint and a can of blue paint, anything else didn’t have much in it.
 I remembered that yellow and blue made green, so I mixed them together.
 I got this old hard brush and me and the wee boy walked back down to the corner and up to the gable wall.
 Big Danny Begley was about six foot tall so he leaned up against the wall with his hands interlocked and gave me a lift up.
 Chris Armstrong held the paint and I dipped into it.”

 (Derry Journal) (Hillen died on Christmas Day, 2018 – Derry Journal.)